 That’s right.
 My mother is investing “indirectly” in the stock market through BDO’s Equity Fund via their Easy Investment Plan (EIP).

 With as little as Php2,000 per month, she’s investing in those great companies in the Philippines.
-And as she invests, I continue to feed her “elementary” information on how to improve her finances and make the little money that she makes grow further for her retirement age.
+And as she invests, I continue to feed her “elementary” information on how to improve her finances and make the little money that she makes grow further for her retirement years.

 It’s never too late to learn.
 Anytime is the best time to invest!